How Much Does a Whole-House Humidifier Cost in 2025?

 Bypass

-These systems are often the least expensive and easy to install.
+These systems are often the least expensive and easiest to install.
 They need a duct attachment so that the air from the furnace can heat and evaporate water.
-Their downsides are that they can demand a lot of maintenance, requiring repair expenses, and they might struggle to change the humidity levels in larger homes effectively.
+The trade-off is more maintenance, and they often struggle to raise humidity in larger homes.

 Fan-Powered

 Fan-powered systems work similarly to bypass systems, only they have an internal blower, so they don't have to rely on the heat cycle and a bypass duct to work.
 This means they can generate more power, making them suitable for homes with more square footage.
-For this reason, you’ll pay more, depending on the size of the motor.
+Expect to pay more, especially for units with larger motors.

 Additional Humidifier Price Factors